Block-Equity/stellar-android-wallet/app/src/androidTest/README.md

 ./adb uninstall package_name_of_the_app
 ./adb uninstall package_name_of_the_app.tests

-- Some animations, specially the infinity ones, could make the espresso test to wait for the animation to finish.
+- Some animations, could make the espresso test wait for the animation to finish.
 Please disable animations in developer options or by adb or programmatically.
-- The devices has to be awake without the lock screen to be able to run the espresso test.
+- The devices have to be awake unlocked to be able to run the espresso test.
-Two solve the two issues above I would recommend to check the custom runner in the following gist https://gist.github.com/riggaroo/7f1e6cd4a52c61920b564c6465d1f1d9
+Two solve the two issues above I would recommend checking the custom runner in the following gist https://gist.github.com/riggaroo/7f1e6cd4a52c61920b564c6465d1f1d9

-- espresso does not clean the storage of the previous test or app. if you need to do test that requires to be a fresh install take a look at https://developer.android.com/training/testing/junit-runner#using-android-test-orchestrator Attention the runner 1.0.2 has an issue where you can not debug https://issuetracker.google.com/u/1/issues/78658117
+- Espresso does not clean the storage of the previous test or app.
+If you need to perform a test that requires a fresh install take a look at: https://developer.android.com/training/testing/junit-runner#using-android-test-orchestrator Attention the runner 1.0.2 has an issue where you can not debug https://issuetracker.google.com/u/1/issues/78658117